2026 FIFA World Cup Ticket Guide

 • If you were to buy, you pay first 3rd up front, second 3rd in the summer, and final 3rd in early 2026.

-• Later on you’ll be able to buy tickets to individual matches.
+• Later on you’ll be able to buy tickets to all individual matches.
 Hospitality tickets rarely sell out early on but very popular matches can get sold out even with hospitality.

 3. National Soccer Federation Tickets